Rush Limbaugh back in the saddle at the Limbaugh Institute for Advanced Conservative Studies.

 Anyway, I want to hear what President Bush had to say.

-This was uh uh yesterday, delivered a statement to the press, then took some questions unidentified female reporterette, said, sir, several news organizations have reported about a program that allows administrations to look into bank records of certain suspected terrorists.
+Was yesterday, delivered a statement to the press, then took some questions, unidentified female reporterte, said, Sir, several news organizations have reported about a program that allows administrations to look into bank records of certain suspected terrorists.

-And two, with respect, if neither the court nor the legislature is allowed to know about these programs, how can you feel confident that the tech and balance system worked?
+And two, with respect, if neither the court nor the legislature is allowed to know about these programs, how can you feel confident that the check and balance system works?

 Congress was briefed.